 Advantages of Zoom Lens

-Main reason for buying a zoom lens is its flexibility.
+The main reason for buying a zoom lens is its flexibility.
 It provides many focal lengths in one lens enabling you to compose a scene in many different ways from right where you stand!

 At the same time, it is usually debated among the photographers that it makes you a lazy photographer who does not want to move.
 If you possess a prime lens, you have to inevitably move around to achieve the right composition.

 Note that compositions that you get by changing the focal length will be different from that you get by moving closer/farther.
-This is because of wider or compressed perspective that you get due to shorter or longer focal length respectively.
+This is because of the wider or compressed perspective that you get due to shorter or longer focal length respectively.

-I know you might be surprised to see these three factors here, which are advantages of prime lens.
+I know you might be surprised to see these three factors here, which are advantages of a prime lens.
 They are used in relative context here.

 If you choose to go with only prime lenses, you may need at least a 24mm, 50mm, 85mm, 200mm to cover the usual range.
 It might be a wise idea for a professional photographer to carry these lenses to get the top-notch quality in his/her photographs, but for most photographers out there, it is either not feasible due to price, size or weight.

-Added to these obvious problems (loosely speaking) noted above, problem of changing these lenses often and protecting the sensor and the lens from dust is a tedious process for many.
+Added to these obvious problems (loosely speaking) noted above, the problem of changing these lenses often and protecting the sensor and the lens from dust is a tedious process for many.